BarunKGP/gpt-stories/README.md

-# gpt-stories
-Using GPT-neo to create stories from a text prompt
+# gpt-stories: Using GPT-neo to create stories from a text prompt

 Large language models like those in the GPT suite have no concept of facts or relations; they simply follow a prompt with the statistically most likely continuation.
 This